Skip to Content

 Navy Ships Built With Asbestos

 Many types of ships used asbestos, ranging from aircraft carriers to submarines.
 As a result, hundreds of ships used commercially and by the military contained the mineral.
+For most of the 20th century, Navy ships contained many products made by asbestos companies.
 This put thousands of crew members, shipyard workers, veterans and passengers at risk of exposure.

 Aircraft Carriers

 Aircraft carriers are warships used to transport aircraft.
-Aircraft carriers were first built in 1922 and became more prominent during war times.
-These Navy vessels were in World War II, the Vietnam War, Korean War and Cold War.
+Aircraft carriers were first built in 1922 and became more prominent during times of war.
+These Navy vessels were in World War II, the Vietnam War, the Korean War and the Cold War.
 During these wars, asbestos was a popular component in shipbuilding, putting those who served on or maintained aircraft carriers at risk of exposure.

 Amphibious Warships

 Amphibious warships are designed to land ground force cargo and support U.S. Marines on land.
-The Navy largely commissioned these ships during the 1940s, a time when asbestos use was prominent.
-Amphibious warships, such as the USS Constellation, were built with many asbestos products.
+The Navy largely commissioned these ships during the 1940s, when asbestos use was prominent.
+Amphibious warships, such as the USS Cavalier, were built with many asbestos products.
 This posed a health risk to crew members and veterans.

 Auxiliary Vessels

 Auxiliary vessels play an important role in the U.S. Navy.
 These ships support combat vessels on missions by supplying fuel, ammunition, supplies and more.
 They have been a critical part of the Navy for more than 100 years.
-However, auxiliary ships used asbestos just like many other Navy ships.
-Asbestos was used during ship construction and in various components, which put sailors at risk for exposure.
+Auxiliary ships used asbestos just like many other Navy ships.
+Asbestos was used during ship construction and in various components, which put sailors at risk of exposure.

 Battleships

 Navy battleships were versatile during wartime.
 Construction of the popular ships started in the early 1900s.
 As a result, many battleships were built with asbestos-containing products to protect them from extreme heat and fire.
-Battleships could carry several thousand passengers at a time, putting tens of thousands of people at risk of asbestos exposure.
+Battleships could carry several thousand passengers at a time, putting crew members, soldiers and others at risk of asbestos exposure.

 Cruisers

-Cruisers are large combat ships that served during World War I, World War II, the Korean War, Vietnam War and Cold War.
+Cruisers are large combat ships that served during World War I, World War II, the Korean War, the Vietnam War and the Cold War.
 More than 140 Navy cruisers were constructed and repaired with asbestos-containing products.
-Navy veterans aboard cruisers were at great risk of asbestos exposure, especially those serving in the engine and boiler rooms.
+Navy personnel aboard cruisers were at great risk of asbestos exposure, especially those serving in the engine and boiler rooms.

 Destroyers